egy1st/zerobytes-mkdocs/docs/dc/data-entry-validator/index.md

 Overview
 ---------

 DC.DataEntryValidator is a COM based component that allows you to Validate your data entry and restrict it to predefined type(Numeric-Alphabetic-AlphaNumeric-Date-Decimal) or to your defined

 DC.DataEntryValidator may be used with any developing language support COM based application like Visual Basic,Visual C++,Borland C++,Delphi and others ..

 DC.DataEntryValidator will Notify you with red forecolor when your entry is not proper , so there is some thing wrong with data entry in that Textbox

 DC.DataEntryValidator will Format data by define decimal places for numeric entry , or define letter case for charactes entry

 EgyFirst has done a lot of work for you.
 You define few lines of code and we validate and format data entry for you
-# **Features -----**
+# **Features**
 Few Lines to add in your Form\_Load event and you will get full control over your data entry by Validate it and format it

 **You can:**

 - Validate your data entry by restrict it to predefined type(Numeric-Alphabetic-AlphaNumeric-Date-Decimal) or to your defined characters
 - Notify you with red forecolor if your entry is not proper
 - Format numbers by define decimal places for numeric entry
 - Format string by define letter case for charactes entry (Lower Case , Upper Case , Only First Character is Capital )

 **Note:**

 alphabetic characters may be any character with in (abcdefghijklmnopqrstuvwzyzABCDEFGHIJKLMNOPQRSTUVWXYZ)

-` `numeric characters may be any character with in (0123456789)
+numeric characters may be any character with in (0123456789)

 AlphaNumericFields must be numeric or alphabetic characters (0123456789abcdefghijklmnopqrstuvwzyzABCDEFGHIJKLMNOPQRSTUVWXYZ)

 DateFields must be accepted date like (13/12/1971) if your data is wrong we will notify you with red forecolor

 **Example:**

 DV.InitForm(Me)

 DV.[NumericFields](#chmtopic9)("CustomerId")
 DV.[AlphabeticFields](#chmtopic10)("CustomerName")